niitapa/uudempiAS/_posts/2018-07-16-newstudents.md

 Unfortunately the guild's website is still mostly in Finnish but here you find the most relevant information needed.

-You may join the Facebook group for all the new AS freshmen [AS-phuksit 18 Facebook group](https://www.facebook.com/groups/asphuksit18/) and [AS Freshmen 18 Telegram group](https://t.me/joinchat/DwG6iklUMGA7iMSAYR44Qw).

 In questions considering the studies itself, it's recommended to head to [Into - New Students](https://into.aalto.fi/display/enuudet) page.

 Most importantly: Here is the online version of the Freshman Guide which has the answer to most questions!